pachyderm/pachyderm/doc/pachctl/pachctl_flush-job.md

 ### Options

 ```
+      --full-timestamps     Return absolute timestamps (as opposed to the default, relative timestamps).
   -p, --pipeline []string   Wait only for jobs leading to a specific set of pipelines (default [])
       --raw                 disable pretty printing, print raw json
 ```